Raigad district

 Raigad district (/mr/), previously Colaba district, is a district in the Konkan division of Maharashtra, India.

 The headquarters of the district is Alibag.
+Raigad district is located in the western part of Maharashtra.
 Other major cities in the district are Panvel, Karjat, Navi Mumbai, Khopoli, Shrivardhan and Mahad.

 Guardian Minister

 The district was renamed to Raigad after the fort that was the first capital of the former Maratha Empire, which in turn was renamed from its earlier name, Rairi.
 The fort is located in the interior regions of the district, in dense forests, on a west-facing spur of the Western Ghats of Sahyadri Range.
 In 2011 the district had a population of 2,634,200, compared to 2,207,929 in 2001.
 The name was changed in the regime of Chief Minister A. R. Antulay on 1 January 1981.
 In 2011 urban dwellers had increased to 36.91% from 24.22% in 2001.
 Alibag is the headquarters of Raigad district.

 Raigad district's neighbouring districts are Mumbai, Thane districts on North, Pune district on East, Satara district on South East, Ratnagiri district is present on South side and Arabian sea on West.